AI for marketing

 3. 03

-Campaign QA happens after launch
+Campaign QA happens too late

 Brand-voice mismatches, missing CTAs, and performance red flags slip through.
-Client sees the mistake first.
-You scramble to pull or revise.

 4. 04